-As is the case with conventional systems, a sufficient power supply is required for reliable functioning of your Digital plus by Lenz® system.
-Locomotives, coach lighting, points, signals, etc. receive their power and their control information from the power station.
-If the total electricity consumption of everything connected to the LV101, exceeds 52 Volt Amps the LV101 protective system is activated.
+As with conventionally operated systems and layouts, a sufficient supply of electricity to the system is a precondition for the sure and safe functioning of the Digital plus by Lenz® systems.
+Locomotives, coach lights, points, signals etc. receive their power and control information from the power station.

-The power consumption of your model railroad arises from:
+The power consumption of your model railway system consists of: